corey-alix/sketchup-docs/sheds/20x24/README.md

 * I could use 2x8 instead of 2x10 on second floor and save about $180.

 __Construction Facts__
-NOTE: assumes #2 southern pine, floor joists
+NOTE: assumes #2 southern pine, floor joists 16" oc, 40/10 load
 * 2x4 max span: 5 ft.
 9 in.
 * 2x6 max span: 10 ft.
 * 2x8 max span: 13 ft.
 2 in.
 * 2x10 max span: 16 ft.
 9 in.

 __Specs__
 * Footer spacing is 117" by 90"